shnam7/gulp-build-manager/README.md

 ##### order:[]
 Specifies ordering of src files.
 Refer to [gulp-order](https://github.com/sirlantis/gulp-order) for the details.
+This applies to GJavaScriptBuilder and GZipBuilder currently.

+##### outFile:string
+Specifies output file for the build result. if multiple files are processed, they will be concatenated.

 ##### buildOptions: Object {}
 Builder specific options.
 Each builders could have their own options sets.